microsoft/playwright/README.md

 Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer project is active and is maintained by Google.

-We are the same team that built Puppeteer.
+We are the same team that originally built Puppeteer at Google, but has since then moved on.
 Puppeteer proved that there is a lot of interest in the new generation of ever-green, capable and reliable automation drivers.
 With Playwright, we'd like to take it one step further and offer the same functionality for **all** the popular rendering engines.
 We'd like to see Playwright vendor-neutral and shared governed.

 With Playwright, we are making the APIs more testing-friendly as well.
 We are taking the lessons learned from Puppeteer and incorporate them into the API, for example, user agent / device emulation is set up consistently on the `BrowserContext` level to enable multi-page scenarios, `click` waits for the element to be available and visible by default, there is a way to wait for network and other events, etc.